AlexCharlton/gl-utils/README.md

 ### gl-utils-mesh
     [procedure] (make-mesh vertices: VERTICES [indices: INDICES] [mode: MODE])

-`VERTICES` is a list of key value pairs that specifies the mesh’s vertex data.
+Create a new mesh. `VERTICES` is a list of key value pairs that specifies the mesh’s vertex data.
 It should be in the form:

     (attributes: ATTRIBUTES [initial-elements: INITIAL-ELEMENTS] [n-vertices: N-VERTICES])